 Many things that we now take for granted as staples of the RPG genre were first showcased in Pool of Radiance.
 Or perhaps more specifically, they all came together in this game.
 The ability to roam around a 3D world, create characters and outfit them with gear, interact with lots of NPCs and choose how your party progressed, all while an actual story unfolded around you, had been done before.
 But now, for the first time ever, they were all in one game.
 There were still some limitations though.
 Most of the story was contained in the instruction manual.
 At certain points the game might inform you that you had overheard ‘Tavern Story 18’ which was your prompt to open up the book and enjoy a juicy snippet of information.
 This was to save space on the disks, which were expensive to produce and needed to be filled with actual gameplay.

 The fact that Pool of Radiance spawned so many sequels is a testament to just how big of a deal it was.
 Not only did it finally give D&D players a worthy computer game, but it introduced a whole generation of impressionable young PC gamers to the tabletop sensation.
-Ultimately, it legitimized home computers like the PC, Commodore Amiga and Apple II as the only platforms where something of this complexity could be pulled off.
-An idea which still holds true nearly 30 years later.
+Ultimately, it legitimised home computers like the PC, Commodore Amiga and Apple II as the only platforms where something of this complexity could be pulled off.

 Neverwinter Nights (1991)